Sewage Repair Service

 Any type of stoppage in your home’s plumbing system is unpleasant to say the least.

 Clogged drains can lead to overflowing sinks and toilets, burst pipes, putrid odors and unsanitary messes.
 Yuck.

 But as bad as those kinds of clogs are, even worse are sewer line blockages.

-Sewer blockages in Atlanta, Georgia are “big time” problems because the sewer line is so vital to the overall functioning of your home’s plumbing system.
+Sewer blockages are “big time” problems because the sewer line is so vital to the overall functioning of your home’s plumbing system.
 Here’s why:

 "All of the pipes connected to the sinks, washing machine, bathtubs, showers and toilets in your home converge into one main “trunk” or “sewer line” on your premises".

 When wastewater is flushed or drained, it travels out and away from your house, via the underground sewer line on your property, to a large municipal sewer line and eventually to your city’s water reclamation facility.